 Figure 11.
-Experimental board combining the chip with ST M74HC132B1 Inverter and ST M74HC74B1 D flip-flop.
+Experimental board combining the chip with ST M74HC132B1 inverter and ST M74HC74B1 D flip-flop.

-To accurately test and characterize the chip, the voltage divider bridge was replaced by an Amplified Piezoelectric Actuator (APA).
+To accurately test and characterise the chip, the voltage divider bridge was replaced by an amplified piezoelectric actuator (APA).
 APA 50XS from Cedrat Technologies was used in this experiment.